History of the Collection

 Giles Mandelbrote

-Giles Mandelbrote is librarian and archivist of Lambeth Palace Library, the historic library and archive of the Archbishops of Canterbury, founded in 1610.
-He previously worked for many years as a curator at the British Library and is also a council member of the Friends of the Bodleian Library.
-He is a Fellow of the Society of Antiquaries and an honorary Senior Research Fellow of King's College, London.
+Giles Mandelbrote is Librarian & Director of Collections at the Warburg Institute.
+He previously worked for many years as librarian at Lambeth Palace Library and a curator at the British Library.
+He is a council member of the Friends of the Bodleian Library, a Fellow of the Society of Antiquaries and an honorary Senior Research Fellow of King's College, London.
 He has published widely on the history of the book trade, especially in early modern London, and on the history of book ownership and libraries in 17th- and early 18th-century England.

 The Very Revd Sarah Brown